 Potatoes are good food, so include them in your 5+ a day of fruit and vegetables.
 Try red or yellow varieties for more antioxidants, and never waste the peel – that’s where lots of nutrients are.
 Small potatoes are even better as they have more peel by weight.
 Serve a fist-size portion for moderate glycaemic impact.
 If you need a topping to add interest, try a dollop of low-fat plain yoghurt or a spicy salsa.

 It’s natural, so it must be good for me

 ‘Natural’ is a word frequently found on food packaging intended to make us think the product is ‘healthy’.
 Butter, salt and sugar are all natural.
-Butter is best avoided, salt best limited, and we need to be careful not to go overboard on sugar.
+Butter is best avoided, salt best limited, and we don’t want to go overboard on sugar either..

 ‘Natural’ on a food label tells you the food ingredients are derived from natural sources, not how healthy they are.
 Lots of things which are natural should still be consumed in moderation..